 However as soon as the band took the stage, Stephen Jones immediately decided to have a pop at someone in the audience for some unknown reason, however when he saw the size of the bloke decided that maybe it wouldn’t be a good idea to carry on down that road!

-I’ll be honest, and say it was difficult to see if this was nothing more than good natured banter or otherwise, but it seemed to create a slightly surreal feel in the venue.
+To be honest it was difficult to see if this was nothing more than good natured banter or otherwise, but it seemed to create a slightly surreal feel in the venue.

 Between songs he relates a story of ‘The Fascist’ Morrissey and how he was stood behind him in a shop.
 At one point he also makes a comment about Nigel Farage, which personally I agreed with, but someone in the audience shouts what sounds like support for Farage, and again Jones turns on him, but stops short of escalating the issue!